What Is The Slope Of -3/8

 • b is the y-intercept (the point where the line crosses the y-axis)

 Knowing the slope (-3/8) allows us to partially define the equation of the line.
 We still need the y-intercept to complete the equation.
-For instance, if the y-intercept is 5, the equation of the line would be:
+To give you an idea, if the y-intercept is 5, the equation of the line would be:

 y = (-3/8)x + 5